EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/00_intro.md

 # Evaluation

 - A **self-assessment questionnaire** before the session
+- A short **formative quiz** closing each chapter, corrected together
 - Continuous evaluation through **workshops, exercises and practical work**
 - A **final questionnaire** mirroring the self-assessment, to measure progress